The Ultimate WordPress CMS Breakup List

 In 8+ years, we have never seen this happen.
 Our clients have all stayed in HubSpot.
 Moving the blog into the HubSpot portal (and onto the subdomain) is in service to helping to meet the marketing and business goals.

-Written into the HubSpot Customer Code, HubSpot believes they shouldn’t “Block the Exit” if a customer wants to move on.
+Written into the HubSpot Customer Code is HubSpot's belief that they shouldn’t “block the exit” if a customer wants to move on.

 HubSpot has created a number of tools to help move a blog back out if needed.

 Tool 1: HubSpot has a marketer-friendly content export process that will export all coded and media files.

 Tool 2: HubSpot offers a set of public APIs for use by web developers for pulling blog posts, along with local development tooling for pulling website files locally.

 There are also many external services that make moving on and off HubSpot a snap.